 Contributing to the delinquency of a minor is a rather broad charge that can cover all sorts of activities that involve aiding or encouraging someone under the age of 18 to commit a crime.
 While the most common actions that involve this charge are buying cigarettes or alcohol for someone underage, these are by no means the only things that can lead to such a charge.
-If you have been accused of contributing to the delinquency of a minor, please call a Vista defense lawyer as soon as possible.
+If you have been accused of contributing to the delinquency of a minor in San Diego, please call a criminal lawyer as soon as possible.

-Aside from buying alcohol or tobacco products for a minor, you could also be charged with this crime for doing anything that could contribute to a minor missing school for a long period of time or for becoming dependent on the juvenile court system.
-This means anything from convincing a minor to ditch school in order to go on a lengthy road trip to getting a minor to participate in an armed robbery could result in charges of contributing to the delinquency of a minor, along with any other charges directly related to the acts themselves.
+Aside from buying alcohol or tobacco products for a minor, you could also be charged with contributing to the delinquency of a minor becoming dependent on the juvenile court system.
+This means anything from convincing a minor to ditch school in order to go on a lengthy road trip to getting a minor to participate in an armed robbery could result in charges of contributing to the delinquency of a minor in San Diego, along with any other charges directly related to the acts themselves.
 Some people think having a juvenile actually commit the crime creates a shield for the adult, but often prosecutors will offer the juvenile a deal if they testify against the adult instigator.
-The only way to fight these offenses is with the help of skilled Vista criminal defense attorneys.

-Fortunately, because this crime is so vague, it is also difficult to prosecute, especially when the state is up against expert criminal attorneys in Vista.
-If you have been accused of contributing to the delinquency of a minor or believe something you have done may be result in your being charged with this crime, please call Vista defense attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.
+Fortunately, because this crime is so vague, it is also difficult to prosecute, especially when the state is up against an expert San Diego contributing to the delinquency of a minor attorney.
+If you have been accused of contributing to the delinquency of a minor or believe something you have done may result in your being charged with this crime, please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by romana klee